 Registered Veterinary Technician Certification Requirements

-To be eligible to take the examination to become a Registered Veterinary Technician in California, the applicant must be at least 18 years of age and meet any one of the following criteria:
+To be eligible to become a Registered Veterinary Technician in California, the applicant must be at least 18 years of age, have Livescan® fingerprints submitted to the VMB, must have passed the Veterinary Technician National Exam (VTNE) by applying directly to the American Association of Veterinary State Boards, and meet any one of the following three qualifying educational/experience criteria:

 1. Be a graduate of an American Veterinary Medical Association (AVMA) accredited RVT (Registered Veterinary Technician) program or a graduate of a California Veterinary Medical Board (VMB) approved RVT program.
 List of RVT approved programs.
 Business and Professions Code 4841.5 – Eligibility for examination